 Greg Matis, JD

 Greg Matis, JD has been a healthcare lawyer for 30 years.
-He is the Senior Vice President and Chief Legal Officer for Intermountain Health, and member of the Executive Leadership Team.
+He is the Executive Vice President and Chief Legal Officer for Intermountain Health, and member of the Executive Leadership Team.
 Greg clerked for the Honorable Stephen H. Anderson of the Tenth Circuit U.S. Court of Appeals.
 He graduated from the University of Chicago Law School, where he was on the managing board of the University of Chicago Law Review.
 He’s an adjunct professor at the J. Reuben Clark Law School at BYU, where he teaches classes on health law and leadership.

 Russell McClain, JD